WestDRI/slides/content/torchtensors_webinar/_index.md

 {{<note>}}
 Requires torch >= 1.9 <br>
-Linear algebra support less developed before introduction of this module
+Linear algebra support was less developed before the introduction of this module
 {{</note>}}
 {{<br size="3">}}